 The Company has a Supplemental Retirement Income Plan (the Supplemental Plan) that covers certain senior executives to promote their long service and dedication and to provide an additional retirement benefit.
 Upon retirement, the Supplemental Plan provides for lifetime monthly payments in an amount equal to 65% of the Participant's final average compensation under the Supplemental Plan, which amount is reduced by (i) 50% of old age social security benefits, (ii) the benefit that would be payable on a life annuity basis from Company contributions to the Employee Savings/Retirement Supplemental Plan based on a formula using maximum employee contributions, and (iii) the benefit that would be payable on a life annuity basis from funds the Company contributed to a Defined Benefit Plan that was terminated in 1977.
-There is no provision under the Supplemental Plan for a disability benefit if a participant' s employment is terminated prior to age 65 due to disability; however, the participant, notwithstanding the termination of employment, shall continue to be covered by the Supplemental Plan.
-The death benefit is divided into (a) prior to retirement death, which pays the beneficiary 50% of final compensation for a period of 120 months, and (b) post retirement death, which pays the beneficiary 200% of final compensation in a single payment.
+There is no provision under the Supplemental Plan for a disability benefit if a participant's employment is terminated prior to age 65 due to disability; however, the participant, notwithstanding the termination of employment, shall continue to be covered by the Supplemental Plan.
+The death benefit is divided into (a) prior to retirement death, which pays the beneficiary 50% of final average compensation for a period of 120 months, and (b) post retirement death, which pays the beneficiary 200% of final average compensation in a single payment.
 There are no benefits payable as a result of a termination of employment for any reason other than death or retirement.
 The Supplemental Plan contains a change of control provision which provides for the immediate vesting and payment of the retirement benefit under the Supplemental Plan in the event of an employment termination resulting from a change of control.
 The Supplemental Plan is an unfunded liability of the Company which is credited with an interest rate representative of the Company's interest rate used in its major financial transactions and fluctuates with the market.
 The executives covered under this Supplemental Plan have waived participation in the Company's Group Life Insurance Program.

-The estimated annual benefit payable on retirement at age 65 (at a later assumed age for Mr. Spilman) for the named Executive Officers was as follows: Robert H. Spilman \$277,019, Glenn A. Hunsucker \$149,599, J. C. Philpott \$66,722, B. M. Brammer \$58,241 and J. R. Meadors \$56,742, assuming no change in rate of compensation after November 30, 1994.
+Assuming no change in the rate of compensation after November 30, 1995, the estimated annual net benefit payable on retirement at age 65 (at a later assumed age for Mr. Spilman) for the named

+Executive Officers was as follows: Robert H. Spilman \$283,005, Glenn A. Hunsucker \$156,416, J. C. Philpott \$67,994 and B. M. Brammer \$60,529.
+Inasmuch as the estimated annual net benefit is based on the assumption of no change in the rate of compensation after November 30, 1995, it is projected that the net benefit payable to Robert H. Spilman, Jr. will be covered by the benefits calculated (using the aforementioned formula) to be payable from Company contributions to the Employee Savings/Retirement Plan.